 Finding specific guidelines is quite tricky because they tend to be trial and error.
 Still, it also seems to be something we often get wrong, as obesity in the dog world is becoming a real problem for vets across the country.
 So, it’s essential you try and work out precisely what nutrition and how much your four-legged friend might need each day.

 Why is it important how much I feed my dog?

 Just like in humans, obesity in dogs can cause significant health problems and shorten their life span.
 Equally, undernutrition can also be a problem that can make your pet ill.
 It is likely if you visit the vet, you will see posters on the wall showing you how your dog should look, and the easiest way to see if a dog is under or overweight is to look at them when they are standing up from above.

 Conversely, there are problems if an animal does not get enough nutrients and lose weight, and, in this case, we would class them as malnourished.
 You would expect low energy levels, a dull and dry coat, perhaps even with flaky skin or dandruff.
 Your dog would also be much more susceptible to getting viruses and bugs and may even vomit.
 If a dog vomits green or yellow bile with nothing else in it the chances are, they are hungry.

 How much should I feed my puppy?

-Puppies are like children and are constantly growing and developing their bodies and organs.
+Puppies are like children and constantly grow and develop their bodies and organs.
 Due to this, they need regular high calory food to help them.

-It is generally recommended that when you first get your puppy, they should have 3 to 4 small meals a day up until they are around 6 months.
+It is generally recommended that when you first get your puppy, they should have 3 to 4 small meals a day up until they are around six months.

-By feeding small meals more frequently, it is easier to fo the puppy to digest.
-On top of that, as your puppy will be active in exploring and playing, they will use their energy up quickly.
+Feeding small meals more frequently makes it easier for the puppy to digest.
+On top of that, as your puppy will be active in exploring and playing, they will use their energy quickly.